Home > Blog Posts > How to Check Your Credit Score Online & 6 Reasons to Whip Your Credit Score Into Shape

 - Have a direct contact number.

 That’s all there is to it!
 If you can check off those then head to the top of our website and use our helpful loan calculator to start your application.
-We understand that some people have had past issues with lenders rejecting them based on their credit scores, leading to frantic searches like “want know credit score check free online.”
+We understand that some people have had past issues with lenders rejecting them based on their credit scores.
 Don’t worry!
-While we do conduct credit checks, it’s simply as part of our responsible lending practices, and we won’t judge you for it.
+While we do conduct credit checks, it’s merely as part of our responsible lending practices, and we won’t judge you for it.
+We also take into account your full and current financial position to look for recent patterns of responsible spending behaviour.

 If a Jacaranda loan sounds right for you, then apply now to get started!